 “Would you be jealous if I had sex with other guys?”

 “You planning to be a gay slut?
 I care so much about you.
 I just figure we’ll grow up, end up marrying girls, but we’ll always be best friends.
-Until then we will do what we feel and want to do with each other.
+Until then we’ll do what we want to do with each other.
 Sex just happens, especially around you.”

-I hugged him so tightly that he had to squirm.
+I hug him so tightly that he had to squirm.